Clinical Trials Using ErbB-2 Inhibitor ARRY-380

 The purpose of this study is to further advance the ability to practice personalized medicine by learning which new drug agents are most effective with which types of breast cancer tumors and by learning more about which early indicators of response (tumor analysis prior to surgery via magnetic resonance imaging (MRI) images along with tissue and blood samples) are predictors of treatment success.

-Tucatinib (ONT-380) and Trastuzumab in Treating Patients with HER2+ Metastatic Colorectal Cancer
+Tucatinib Plus Trastuzumab in Patients With HER2+ Colorectal Cancer

-Tucatinib, Letrozole, and Palbociclib in Treating Patients with Advanced or Metastatic Hormone Receptor and HER2 Positive Breast Cancer That Cannot Be Removed by Surgery
+Tucatinib, Trastuzumab, and Capecitabine in Treating Patients with HER2 Positive Breast Cancer with Leptomeningeal Metastases